Andrew Nikou: Other acquisitions

+Film

+Andrew was the Executive Producer of an Academy Award nominated short documentary "The Barber of Little Rock."

 Philanthropy

 Nikou sits on the Board of YELLOW, the non-profit organization founded by Pharrell Williams.
 In 2014, Nikou announced that he was forming a partnership with businessman Ricardo Salinas to bring Esperanza Azteca Youth Orchestra to Los Angeles through a partnership with the city's mayor, Eric Garcetti.
 On October 7, 2014, an official ceremony was held to celebrate the inauguration of the first Esperanza Azteca America program at the Florence Nightingale Middle School in Los Angeles.